MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 Unfortunately, it's not considered to be a bug.
 In such situations, use a workaround such as tuning the query, just like you needed to do with the legacy CE if query performance isn't acceptable, or forcing a previous CE model or a specific execution plan.

-#### Q9: I would like to learn details about the cardinality changes in the default CE and the query performance impact
+#### Q9: Is there any resource to learn details about the cardinality changes in the default CE and the query performance impact?

-You can reference the ["Optimizing Your Query Plans with the SQL Server 2014 Cardinality Estimator"](https://download.microsoft.com/download/D/2/0/D20E1C5F-72EA-4505-9F26-FEF9550EFD44/Optimizing%20Your%20Query%20Plans%20with%20the%20SQL%20Server%202014%20Cardinality%20Estimator.docx) technical article for details and read the "What Changed in SQL Server 2014?" section.
+See [Optimizing Your Query Plans with the SQL Server 2014 Cardinality Estimator](https://download.microsoft.com/download/D/2/0/D20E1C5F-72EA-4505-9F26-FEF9550EFD44/Optimizing%20Your%20Query%20Plans%20with%20the%20SQL%20Server%202014%20Cardinality%20Estimator.docx) for details and read the "What Changed in SQL Server 2014?" section.